Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Conclusions

 \section{Conclusions}

 We derived a new characterization of generalized Nash equilibria by convexifying the original instance $I$, leading to a set of more structured convexified instances $\mathcal{I}^\conv$ of the GNEP.
-We then derived for the three problem classes of quasi-linear, $k$-restrictive-closed and restrictive-closed GNEPs, respectively, new characterizations of the existence and computability of generalized Nash equilibria.
-We demonstrated the applicability of the latter by presenting various methods and corresponding numerical results for the computation of equilibria in the CDFG.
-We see our approach as an initial step to systematically approach non-convex and discrete GNEPs which are still poorly understood.
-We believe that there is still untapped potential in our convexification method in order to obtain structural insights into the problem as well as pave the way for a more tractable computational approach.
+This convexification approach is very general and thus its relevance is relying on the identification of classes of original instances and corresponding well-behaved convexified instances.
+We illustrated this by deriving for the three problem classes of quasi-linear, $k$-restrictive-closed and restrictive-closed GNEPs, respectively, new characterizations of the existence and computability of generalized Nash equilibria.
+We demonstrated the applicability of the latter by presenting various methods and corresponding numerical results for the computation of equilibria in the CDFG {and transportation markets}.
+In this regard, our convexification offers an approach to systematically tackle the poorly understood class of non-convex and discrete GNEPs via identifying original and corresponding well-behaved convexified instances in order to then draw conclusions for the original instance from the convexified one via our main Theorem~\ref{thm:main}.
+Therefore we believe that there is still untapped potential in our convexification method in order to obtain structural insights into the problem as well as pave the way for a more tractable computational approach.